 - Low FODMAP diets can be necessary but they are so restrictive and aren’t recommended for long term use.

-- Test your nutrient levels and add quality supplements like BePure’s Gut Nourishing Pack to your diet to reach optimal levels.
+- Test your nutrient levels and add quality supplements like BePure’s Gut Regular to your diet to reach optimal levels.

 Take what you need from my IBS toolkit: